franleplant/nosleepjavascript-blog/content/blog/gatbsy-typescript/index.md

 2. new code verification tool added to your pool (in Javascript apps this is mostly made of different kinds of tests and lints)
 3. better development experience: better autocompletion and API discovery
 4. type checker guided hassle free refactoring
-5. improve the mind set of developers so that they think more about data structures and their semantic meaning inside the code (as opposed to just have a bunch of unnamed and uncategorised objects which is something that tends to happen in bigger Javascript apps).
+5. improve the mindset of developers so that they think more about data structures and their semantic meaning inside the code (as opposed to just have a bunch of unnamed and uncategorised objects which is something that tends to happen in bigger Javascript apps).

-I plan to talk a lot more about this in a follow up post so that is why I won't focus to much explaining these points, but please note that most of these come from real world experiences handling large production code bases in both Javascript and Typescript, and there is an abyss between the too.
+I plan to talk a lot more about this in a follow up post so that is why I won't focus too much explaining these points, but please note that most of these come from real world experiences handling large production code bases in both Javascript and Typescript, and there is an abyss between the two.

 Additionally, from a business standpoint we can also enumerate derived benefits: